mikemac1/reading-notes/code-301/class-08.md

 ## Why This Matters

+Understanding the necessity of how a protocol works between a client and a server allows for an application to be supported from multiple enviornments and allows for greater use of the applications.

 ## What does REST stand for?

 Representational State Transfer (REST) is an architectural approach to designing web services.
 REST is independent of any underlying protocol and is not necessarily tied to HTTP.
 However, most common REST API implementations use HTTP as the application protocol, and this guide focuses on designing REST APIs for HTTP.